Giant burrowing cockroach: Reproduction

 Reproductive behaviour between the cockroaches tends to occur at night time, and is based mostly on scent, taste and touch.
 The male cockroaches attempt to court the females with motions such as hissing, changing posture, motioning with antennas, grooming the female, and pushing the female with their body in an attempt to lift the female.
 It is unknown if female cockroaches engage in multiple matings and if so, if it occurs with different male cockroaches.
 Females can annually have up to thirty young at once.

 The species is ovoviviparous meaning it has young by means of eggs which hatch internally in the parent.
 Unlike most insects, which lay eggs, the female Giant burrowing cockroach gives birth to her young, and protects her offspring in her underground alcove, providing them with leaf litter she gathers overnight.
 The cockroaches can live for up to 10 years.
 The species is often found with the mothers with the young together within the burrows, whereas the males are mostly absent from the burrows.

-The parenting cycle of the giant burrowing cockroach can last up to 6 months, or until nymphs are capable to leave and construct their own burrows and fend for themselves.
+The parenting cycle of the giant burrowing cockroach can last up to six months, or until nymphs are capable to leave and construct their own burrows and fend for themselves.
 One brood of approximately thirty nymphs is produced each year, and tends to be in late spring after an incubation period of approximately three months.
 The cockroaches shed their outer skin approximately fourteen times in their life cycle.
 This skin is often ingested as it is nutritious.

 Young nymphs are rarely found above ground, outside of the burrow.
-Nymphs grow at the same rate and once the nymphs leave the nest they live alone until it fully develops and becomes an adult.
+Nymphs grow at the same rate and once the nymphs leave the nest they live alone until they fully develop and become adults.